 STORES CONT.
 YES NO N/A 4.
 An inspection program that ensures no expired shelf-life items are available for use?
 All items, to include aircraft components, are closely monitored through periodic inspections of all shelf-life limited components and consumables to preclude issuance of expired supplies.
-5. Aircraft seals (O-rings) are stocked/issued according to aircraft and equipment manufacturer requirements?
-Note: Carrier must have documented OEM approval to exceed shelf life controls.
+5. Aircraft seals (O-rings) are stocked/issued according to aircraft and equipment manufacturer requirements? manufacturer requirements: Note: Carrier must have documented OEM approval to exceed shelf life controls.
 6. Segregation of unserviceable/repairable parts from serviceable parts?
 Parts are stored in a manner that prevents mixing of serviceable and unserviceable items.
 This may be as simple as identifying and marking shelves/cabinets/rooms for serviceable or unserviceable items.
 7. Segregation of aircraft and non-aircraft parts?
-Aircraft parts and supplies are kept physically segregated from other supplies such as those for automotive or support equipment use.
-8. A parts/material scrap program that renders all items unusable prior to disposal?
-A measure to ensure dispersition of some companying in a memory measure in a further use A process to ensure disposition of scrap components in a manner preventing further use as serviceable parts or materials.
-9. Proper storage of flammables (stores)?
-9. Floper storage of frammables (stores)?
+Aincraft nanta and augustics and hant physically accurated from other supplies such as Aircraft parts and supplies are kept physically segregated from other supplies such as those for automotive or support equipment use.
+8. A parts/material scrap program rendering all items unusable prior to disposal? o.
+A parts/matchar scrap program rendering an items unusable prior to disposar: A process to ensure disposition of scrap components in a manner preventing further use as serviceable parts or materials.
+9. Proper storage of flammables (stores)? y.
+Troper storage of hammaoles (stores).
 D. Is carrier authorized to package/handle/ship hazardous material?
-D. Is carrier authorized to package/nandle/ship hazardous material?
 Ref: 121.1001 & 1003, 135.501 & 503 1.
 If yes (Will Carry), is there a documented process to ensure personnel are properly trained?
-L
+1. Doos the comion have access to the most commute come of the IATA D 1.
+Does the carrier have access to the most current copy of the IATA Dangerous Goods Regulations manual?